Rojas helps Marlins beat Nats, snap losing skid | Sports-Games

 Shortstop Miguel Rojas, in his first at-bat back from the COVID-19 list, drilled a three-run homer to lead the visiting Miami Marlins to a 3-2 win over the Washington Nationals on Friday night.
 Miami snapped a five-game losing skid.

 Washington, which has alternated wins and losses for seven straight games, got solo homers by Yan Gomes and Trea Turner.
 Gomes went deep against his one-time hometown team -- he played for Miami's Barry University, an NCAA Division II school.
-Rojas, who went 2-for-4 and is hitting .643 in 14 at-bats, hadn't played since July 26, when a total of 18 Marlins landed on the COVID-19 list.
+Rojas, who went 2-for-4 and is hitting .643 in 14 at-bats, hadn't played since July 26, when an outbreak led to a total of 18 Marlins landing on the COVID-19 list.

 The Marlins bullpen held the lead as Stephen Tarpley, James Hoyt, Brad Boxberger and Brandon Kintzler combined to pitch four scoreless innings.
 Kintzler earned his fourth save and his first since Aug.
 6. He had allowed a homer and taken a loss in each of his past two games.

 Sanchez, Miami's fifth-ranked prospect, went 0-for-4 with three strikeouts.
 He replaced 10th-ranked Marlins prospect Harrison, who hit just .133 with 18 strikeouts in 30 at-bats.
-Miami opened the scoring in the second inning.
+Miami found all its scoring in the second inning.
 Alfaro singled, Lewis Brinson drew a full-count walk, and Rojas crushed a high sinker, pulling it 381 feet to left.

 - READ MORE ON: